usersnap/public/wordpress/readme.txt

 = Where do I get a Usersnap API key? =

-Go to http://usersnap.com and sign up, you can create your API keys for your site after you've logged in.
+Either directly in your wordpress plugin or go to http://usersnap.com and sign up!
+You can create and manage your API keys for your site after you've logged in.

 == Screenshots ==

 1. This screenshot shows the admin page of the Usersnap plugin.
+2. The initial setup page where you can create an api key!

 == Changelog ==

+= 2.3 =
+* fixed php issset check

+= 2.2 =
+* storing api key problem solved!

+= 2.1 =
+* small hotfixes

+= 2.0 =
+* setup a usersnap account directly in your wordpress

+= 1.11 =
+* changed search tags

+= 1.10 =
+* added a few option fixes

 = 1.9 =
 * added a few langauges, added custom button text attribute, added shortcut feature